Sarah Wettstadt, PhD

 A colouring book for kids and adults to explore the bacterial world.

-Available in German, English, French, Spanish.
+Available in German, English, French, Spanish, Portuguese, Hindi, Dutch.

-Co-founder and science communication coach of SciComm Society, a platform to train scientists in effective science communication.
+Co-founder, blogger and science communication coach of SciComm Society, a platform to train scientists in effective science communication.

 Subscribe on LinkedIn